 Mutual Life Africa shall not be liable to pay any benefit, and reserves the right to decline, void, or repudiate any claim, in the following circumstances:

-16.9 Failure to Submit Required Documentation Mutual Life Africa reserves the right to decline any claim where the claimant or beneficiary fails to submit the required original supporting documentation within the timeframe specified by Mutual Life Africa upon notification of the claim.
+Mutual Life Africa reserves the right to decline any claim where the claimant or beneficiary fails to submit the required original supporting documentation within the timeframe specified.
 Required documentation includes, but is not limited to, original certified death certificates, official post-mortem or coroner’s reports, government-issued identification of the deceased and the claimant, and any additional documentation reasonably requested by Mutual Life Africa in the course of its claims assessment.
-Claims will not be processed on the basis of copies, unofficial documents, or incomplete submissions.

 Mutual Life Africa maintains a zero-tolerance policy toward insurance fraud in all its forms.
 The integrity of our claims process is fundamental to the sustainability of cover for all policyholders.